equinixmetal-archive/docs-packet-legacy/guides/01-compute/02-compute-profiling-benchmarking.md

 <!-- <meta>
 {
     "title": "Compute Profiling and Benchmarking",
-    "description": "Whether your end goal is to run virtual machines, containers, or just a flat workload on the machines and its network, profiling and benchmarking peformance is important to ensure your storage is fast, network is reliable, and computing resources are giving you what you’d expect", "tag": ["CPU", "Compute", "Profiling", "Beanchmarking"],
+    "description": "Profiling and benchmarking peformance is important to ensure your storage is fast, network is reliable, and computing resources are giving you what you’d expect", "tag": ["CPU", "Compute", "Profiling", "Beanchmarking"],
     "seo-title": "Compute Profiling & Benchmarking - Packet Technical Guides", "seo-description": "Benchmarking Tools for Linux",